-Czech consumer confidence indicator came in at 105.1 in June, the same as the previous month’s three-month high, as expectations regarding household’s financial situation and unemployment were unchanged.
-Meanwhile, consumers are less afraid of a decrease in the overall economic situation; concerns about rises in prices decreased slightly and the share of respondents intending to save money decreased.
-Consumer Confidence in Czech Republic averaged 92.47 Index Points from 1998 until 2019, reaching an all time high of 113.80 Index Points in May of 2018 and a record low of 66 Index Points in May of 1999.
+The Czech consumer confidence indicator increased to 104.8 in December 2019 from 102.0 in the previous month.
+It was the highest reading since August, as consumers’ worries about their financial standing decreased and intentions to save money rose.
+Also, consumers are for the next twelve months equally afraid of a decrease in the overall economic situation and concerns about rises in prices decreased.
+Meantime, worries about rise in the unemployment increased.
+Consumer Confidence in Czech Republic averaged 92.73 points from 1998 until 2019, reaching an all time high of 113.80 points in May of 2018 and a record low of 66 points in May of 1999.

-Consumer Confidence in Czech Republic is expected to be 107.70 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Czech Republic to stand at 109.00 in 12 months time.
-In the long-term, the Czech Republic Consumer Confidence is projected to trend around 105.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Czech Republic is expected to be 106.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Consumer Confidence in Czech Republic to stand at 110.00 in 12 months time.
+In the long-term, the Czech Republic Consumer Confidence is projected to trend around 105.00 points in 2020, according to our econometric models.